Example: Canonical Correlation

 to compute that correlation matrix (unless a Correlation

 Matrix input file is specified via the Input

-File drop-down box, in which case the input needs to be a correlation
+File drop-down list, in which case the input needs to be a correlation

 matrix).
 Note that you can later select variables for the analysis (for